atk4/dsql/docs/queries.rst

   .. php:method:: field($fields, $table = null, $alias = null)

       Adds additional field that you would like to query.
-If never called, will default to `defaultField`, which normally is `*`.
+If never called, will default to :php:attr:`defaultField`, which normally is `*`.

-      This method has several call options. $field can be array of fields and also can be an expression.
+      This method has several call options. $field can be array of fields and also can be an :php:class:`Expression`.
 If you specify expression in $field then alias is mandatory.

       :param string|array|object $fields: Specify list of fields to fetch
       :param string $table: Optionally specify a table to query from